seandepagnier/weatherfax_pi/Frontend2.md

 - Data
 - src
 - po
-- Any other specific plugin directories
+- Any other specific plugin directories essential to your plugin.

 ## LIST of FOLDERS & FILES copied from TESTPLUGIN_PI
 ----------------------------------------------------